Does Pool Need Stabilizer? Complete CYA Guide 2024

 Use the FC/CYA chart to determine your minimum free chlorine target:

 These are minimum levels for basic sanitization.
-For shock treatments or SLAM (Shock Level And Maintain) procedures, multiply your CYA level by 0.5.
-For example, with 40 ppm CYA, shock level would be 20 ppm FC.
+For shock treatments or SLAM (Shock Level And Maintain) procedures, use the chlorine calculator to determine exact shock levels.
+For example, with 40 ppm CYA, shock level would be approximately 16 ppm FC.

 Common Stabilizer Problems and Solutions